 The Covert VPN HTTP channel makes use of the Cobalt Strike web server.
 You may host other Cobalt Strike web applications and multiple Covert VPN HTTP channels on the same port.

 For best performance, use the UDP channel.
 The UDP channel has the least amount of overhead compared to the TCP and HTTP channels.
-Use the HTTP or TCP (Bind) channels if you need to get past a restrictive firewall.
+Use the ICMP, HTTP, or TCP (Bind) channels if you need to get past a restrictive firewall.